 4 1/2 Months Was Not Enough

-In February of 2001 I bought a plane ticket to Beijing.
+In February of 2001 I bought a plane ticket to Beijing, China.
 My itinerary was to start there and travel by land to Singapore over a 4 1/2 month period.
 I’d leave in August and return a few days before Christmas.
 After Christmas I’d start looking for a new job while living at my parent’s house.
 My parents are usually supportive of whatever I do.
 They weren’t crazy about the trip, but managed not to say anything negative about it.
 My Dad thought I joined a government intelligence agency (I didn’t).

 I met a friend in Beijing and traveled south by train toward Hong Kong and the Vietnam border.
 After about three weeks I realized a few very important things: